ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Introduction

 \subsection{What is Token Communication?}

-\textit{Token communications} (TokCom) was recently introduced in \cite{Magzine2025Token} as a novel framework that leverages tokens as units of semantic content transmitted within future wireless networks.
-Tokens capture the essential meaning and semantic content of multimodal messages, encoded with contextual information.
-The transformer-based token processing in TokCom enables the encoding of the semantic content of multimodal signals at the transmitter and recovery of the corresponding semantics at the receiver leveraging context information.
-As an example, a corrupted TokCom packet may lead to an incomplete message like, ``A beach with palm [MASK] and clear blue water," at the receiver.
+\textit{Token communications (TokenCom)} was recently introduced in \cite{Magzine2025Token} as a novel framework that leverages tokens as units of semantic content transmitted within future wireless networks.
+Tokens provide compact representations of multimodal messages and exhibit contextual dependencies that can be exploited at both the transmitter and the receiver \cite{lee2025low,Qiao2025Token}.
+The transformer-based token processing in TokenCom enables the encoding of the semantic content of multimodal signals at the transmitter and recovery of the corresponding semantics at the receiver leveraging context information.
+For example, a corrupted TokenCom packet may result in an incomplete message at the receiver, such as ``A beach with palm [MASK] and clear blue water."
 Here, the missing word is represented by a [MASK] token.
-The semantic error correction mechanism in TokCom leverages a pre-trained LLM to predict the masked word based on the surrounding context, outputting, for example, ``trees” to complete the sentence as ``A beach with palm trees and clear blue water", thereby avoiding packet re-transmissions that would be required without leveraging context information via the LLM.
-As such, TokCom can be considered as a joint source and channel coding (JSCC) strategy, where the receiver exploits its statistical knowledge of the redundancy in the underlying source modality to recover the input sequence.
+The semantic error correction mechanism in TokenCom leverages a pre-trained LLM to infer the masked word from the surrounding context, e.g., predicting ``trees" to recover the sentence as ``A beach with palm trees and clear blue water."
+This avoids packet retransmissions that would otherwise be required without exploiting contextual information via the LLM \cite{Magzine2025Token}.
+This context-aware semantic recovery is particularly attractive for wireless networks with limited radio resources, as it can trade additional receiver-side computation for reduced retransmission overhead.